leobix/mban22_software_tools/README.md

 - If you see a Jupyter screen in your browser, you have succeeded!
 - Another way to open Jupyter notebooks is to write in your terminal ```jupyter notebook``` which should open Jupyter.

+### You can now navigate to ```intro_to_python``` and check the notebooks of your choice depending on your Python level.
+It is possible you already know everything within these notebooks.
+In this case, either be patient for the SIP classes in October or ask your Instructors for cool Python stuff they wish they knew earlier ;)

 <br />